ChanChiChoi/awesome-automl/README.md

 - [datamllab/autokaggle](https://github.com/datamllab/autokaggle)
 - [chasedehan/diaml](https://github.com/chasedehan/diaml):
 - [signals-dev/greenguard](https://github.com/signals-dev/GreenGuard)
+- [a-hanf/mlr3automl](https://github.com/a-hanf/mlr3automl):In this repository we are developing mlr3automl, an AutoML package for mlr3.The project started in April 2020 and is supposed to be working in October 2020
+- [A2Amir/Machine-Learning-Pipelines](https://github.com/A2Amir/Machine-Learning-Pipelines):In this Repo, I am going to implement a message classifier by automating the machine-learning workflows with pipelines using the dataset of corporate messaging as a case study
+- [mattjhayes/amle](https://github.com/mattjhayes/amle):AMLE is a simple unopinionated framework for experimenting with machine learning (ML).
+I built it to help me learn ML, and to reduce my workload running ML experiments, by automating repeatable tasks.
+- [uncharted-distil/distil-auto-ml](https://github.com/uncharted-distil/distil-auto-ml):Distil Automated Machine Learning Server
 - [MaximilianJohannesObpacher/automl_server](https://github.com/MaximilianJohannesObpacher/automl_server)
 - [yangfenglong/mAML1.0](https://github.com/yangfenglong/mAML1.0):Automated machine learning model building pipeline for microbiome data
 - [matheusccouto/autolearn](https://github.com/matheusccouto/autolearn):An uncomplicated API for simple problems.